henrythasler/nodemcu/rc-car/README.md

 # RC-Car sensor pod

-Placing a ESP-based device into a RC-car to provide sensor data.
+Placing a ESP-based device into an RC-car to provide sensor data.

+> If you are trying to implement a user-interface or HTTP webserver in your ESP8266 then you are really abusing its intended purpose.
+When it comes to scoping your ESP8266 applications, the adage Keep It Simple Stupid truly applies.

+Well...

 ## Feature set

-- Provide Wifi-AP
+- Wifi-AP
-- Integrate into local Wifi via end_user_setup()
-- capture sensor data (tbd)
+- read sensor data via I2C
+- http-server
-- write sensor data to SQLite-DB (in-memory)
+- push sensor data via websocket to browser application
-- Provide webinterface with sensor information

 ## Software